freealise/vocalise/README.md

 <p><b>TODO:</b><br/>
 - optimize to search and load faster;<br/>
-- add sound for diphtongs, British pronounciation and IPA transcription;<br/>
+- add sound for diphtongs, British pronounciation (use a dictionary from the defining) and IPA transcription;<br/>
 - underline only pronounced vowels.
 </p>